CyberCygnus/lucky-lizard/README.md

 ### Features Left to Implement

-- **Inactive Player Choice Buttons**: Player choice buttons behave like radiobuttons, unchosen ones are darkened.
+- **Inactive Player Choice Buttons**: Make unchosen player buttons look inactive, similar to radio buttons.
-- **Light Effects for Buttons**: Winning symbol is displayed with a lighter color or other visual effects.
+- **Light Effects for Buttons**: Add a light effect to the winning symbol for a better visual experience.
-- **Audio-Effects**: Enhance gameplay with sound effects.
+- **Audio-Effects**: Add sound effects for moves, wins, and draws.
-- **Betting Mechanism**: Players can place bets on game outcomes.
+- **Betting Mechanism**: Let players bet on game outcomes for added excitement.
-- **TRNG Implementation**: Enhancing game randomness by integrating a True Random Number Generator.
+- **TRNG Implementation**: Use a True Random Number Generator for fairer gameplay.
+- **Verification**: Add a system based on cryptography and timestamps to show the game is fair and the computer isn't biased.

 ## Testing